ALavault/alavault.github.io/pages/stylewavegan.md

 ---
 # StyleWaveGAN: Style-based synthesis of drum sounds with extensive	controls using generative adversarial networks

+		StyleWaveGAN is a style based drum sound generator that is a variation of StyleGAN, a state-of-the-art image generator by Karras et al. By conditioning StyleWaveGAN on both the type of drum and several audio descriptors, we are able to synthesize waveforms faster than real-time on a GPU directly in CD quality up to a duration of 1.5s while retaining a great amount of control over the generation.
+We also introduce an alternative to the progressive growing of GANs and experimented on the effect of dataset balancing for generative tasks.
+The experiments are carried out on an augmented subset of a publicly available dataset comprised of different drums and cymbals.

 ## Data and augmented samples
 <table>
 <thead>